Scopes & Permissions

 Independent scopes

 Each scope is independent.
-Having memories:write does not grant memories:read.
+Having memory:write does not grant memory:read.
 If your application needs to both read and write memories, you must request both scopes.

 Delete requires explicit grant